Popyui2/Taquero/README.md

-# MPI Compliance Record Keeping System
+# Taquero, a compliance, recordkeeping and business suite for small restaurants

-A Progressive Web App (PWA) for managing food safety compliance records for Hot Like A Mexican restaurant in New Zealand.
+A Progressive Web App (PWA) for managing food safety compliance records, inventory, and shopping lists.

 ## Features